• Skip to primary navigation

 My Keto New York Cheesecake Recipe

-My previous keto New York cheesecake recipe was originally a 6 inch cheesecake, but after reading different comments and requests, I decided to change the recipe to make a 9 inch cheesecake.
+My previous New York cheesecake recipe was originally a 6 inch cheesecake, but after reading different comments and requests, I decided to change the recipe to make a 9 inch cheesecake.
 I made it last week because I was hosting a party and I may have accidentally eaten half of the cake.
 I have no regrets whatsoever.
 It's the best cheesecake ever and I just love this recipe so much!

 What goes in a New York Cheesecake?

-New York cheesecakes are baked cheesecakes that rely heavily on heavy cream or sour cream.
+New York cheesecakes are baked cakes that rely heavily on heavy cream or sour cream.
 The cheesecakes that have sour cream added to them can easily be frozen, which is why I prefer making mine with sour cream.
 My low carb caramel cheesecake also relies on both sour cream and heavy cream, which makes it extremely creamy, rich and dense.

 I live alone and can't possible eat a whole 9 inch cheesecake by myself so I always rely on freezing the baked goods that I make for the blog.
 I'll usually cut the cheesecake into individual portions and freeze each portions so that I can have a ready-to-be-eaten treat any time of the day.